top of page

 When managing someone with this giftedness pattern, avoid:

-Expecting them to “take charge” or enforce performance standards in others—especially if it puts them in conflict.
+• Expecting them to “take charge” or enforce performance standards in others, especially if it forces them to face conflict.

 they need to see their work help the whole to feel valuable.

-Leadership Hack: Empower the Participant Without Losing the Plot
+Leadership Hack: Empower the Participant to Build Your Culture

-A Personal Story: One Office, Two Motivations, and A Lightbulb That Went On
+A Personal Story: One Office, Two Motivations, and a Lightbulb Moment

 “I don’t like being alone,” she said.

-I’m the opposite—I want a shut door, maybe a window, and a quiet space to think.
+I’m the opposite.
+I want a shut door, maybe a window, and a quiet space to think and create.
 But that’s the magic of giftedness.
-My INNATE MOTIVATING FACTORS are mine.
+My IMF are mine.
 Hers are hers.
+She needs me and I need her.

-That’s why understanding giftedness is more than just a personality insight.
+That’s why Giftedness Discovery is not a personality test.

 It’s a performance strategy.